linhhv-1996/NewUI/content/english/blog/how-marc-lou-makes-1753-per-day-as-a-solopreneur/index.md

 So let's get into it.

 For those who are new, my name is Lin Dane, an indie hacker.
 My 3 Google Play apps bring in $8K in MRR.
-Currently, I'm building a Micro SaaS for Mobile App Tracking via a Telegram bot.
+Currently, I'm building a Micro SaaS for App Tracking via a Telegram bot.

 You can join my newsletter down below if you want to be part of the journey.